Dr Erin Snyder: Director

 Xiangzhen He

-Xiangzhen (Cherry) is a second-year PhD student in Translation Studies within the Department of Modern Languages and Cultures.
+Xiangzhen (Cherry) is a third-year PhD student in Translation Studies within the Department of Modern Languages and Cultures.
 Having worked as a translation and interpreting lecturer in China, she has a broad portfolio of digitising experience, especially in scanning, audio/video recording and editing.

 Cherry works Wednesdays 10-5 in the DTH when, besides providing access and support to students and staff using the DTH’s software and equipment, she supervises student volunteers working on the Hennessy Digitisation Project.
 This ongoing DTH project in collaboration with the Centre for Research on Cuba, utilises the DTH's copy-stand, lighting units and DSLR camera to capture the Centre's unique Hennessy collection of Cuban newspapers dating back to the 1960s.
 Cherry continues to learn the latest digitisation methods so she can help facilitate learning, teaching and research in the arts and humanities.